esheldon/misc/ccode/vectorgen/README.md

     vector_push(vec, i);
 }

+// You can use vector_size(vec) or get the size from the
-// the size is kept in the ->size field for (size_t i=0; i<vec->size; i++) {
+// ->size field
+for (size_t i=0; i<vec->size; i++) {
     printf("vec val[%lf]: %ld\n", i, vector_get(vec,i));
 }